Do you know that you can use Olive Oil for plants? Learn more about Using Olive Oil in the Garden and how it can be beneficial in many ways!

 The leaf miner eats the tissue of the foliage and leaves ugly white marks behind.
 If unattended, it can cause severe damage to the leaves.
 Olive oil is a natural leaf miner killer.

-Make your own leaf miner killer by mixing two teaspoons of olive oil and one teaspoon of dishwashing liquid in a liter of water, transfer it into a spray bottle, shake well and spray on the affected areas of the plant.
-Before spraying it on your plant, do a patch test on several leaves to see the reaction and also avoid spraying it when the sun is intense.
+Make your own leaf miner killer at home by mixing two teaspoons of olive oil and one teaspoon of mild dishwashing liquid in a liter of water.
+Transfer it into a spray bottle, shake well, and mist on the affected areas of the plant.
+Before spraying it on your plant, do a patch test on several leaves to see the reaction the next day, and also avoid spraying it when the sun is intense.

 3. Pest Control

 Mix half a teaspoon each of olive oil and dishwashing liquid.
-Add the solution in 600ml of water, put it in a spray bottle, shake well, and spray it on pest-affected areas of plants.
+Add the solution in 600 ml of water, put it in a mister bottle, shake well, and spray it on pest-affected areas of plants.

-Avoid doing it in direct sun, and do not expose the plants to sunlight after spraying the plants with this solution.
+Avoid doing it in direct sun, and do not expose the plants to sunlight after spraying them with this solution.